Improv for Everyone

 Building upon the scene work skills of Advanced 1, Advanced 2 begins stringing those scenes together through an improvised montage.
 Learn and master the elements that create long-form improv.

-ADVANCED 3: FORMS
+ADVANCED 3: THE HAROLD

 ADVANCED 4: THE IMPROVISER